Sempervivum marmoreum Griseb.

 Sempervivum assimile, Sempervivum balcanicum, Sempervivum ballsii, Sempervivum banaticum, Sempervivum blandum, Sempervivum brunneifolium, Sempervivum degenianum, Sempervivum erythraeum, Sempervivum italicum, Sempervivum michaelis-borsii, Sempervivum reginae-amaliae, Sempervivum rubicundum, Sempervivum schlehanii

-Sempervivum marmoreum is a perennial herb forming basal rosettes up to 2.4 inches (6 cm) in diameter, of succulent leaves.
-The center of the plant is a vivid green with the lower and upper leaves tipped in a dark plum.
-Nice sharp contrast giving the plant a tidy appearance.
-Flowering stalks are erect, succulent, up to 8 inches (20 cm) tall, bearing red flowers with white margins.
-Each flower is up to 0.8 inch (2 cm) in diameter.
+Sempervivum marmoreum is a succulent plant that forms basal rosettes of fleshy green leaves, red-tipped or flushed with red or brown.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are glabrous but pubescent when young.
+Flowering stalks are erect, up to 8 inches (20 cm) tall, and bear red flowers with white margins.
+Each flower is up to 0.8 inches (2 cm) in diameter.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 25 °F (−3.9 °C).